yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_intro.md

 {
-"title": "Deployment and promotion introduction", "linkTitle": "Deployment and promotion introduction", "weight":"2",
+"title": "Deployment and promotion overview", "linkTitle": "Deployment and promotion overview", "weight":"10",
 "date": "2019-11-19",
-"description": "This topic introduces the concepts in the deployment and promotion of API Gateway configuration."
+"description": "Understand deployment and promotion concepts, including API Gateway configuration and configuration packages."
 }

 A typical enterprise-level customer will have several environments through which an API Gateway configuration will move from development to production.
 For example, this typically includes completely separate development, testing, and production domains.
 Promotion refers to the act of moving API Gateway configuration from one environment to another, and configuring environment-specific values so that the configuration can be deployed in each environment.

-API Gateway supports a range of different operating systems.
-This means that API Gateway configuration can be promoted and deployed across environments running on different operating systems.
-For details on supported platform versions, see the [API Gateway Installation Guide](/docs/apigtw_install/).

 ## Environment topology